293 Castlemilk Road,

 No one has favorited this theater yet

-In the King’s Park district of Glasgow, on a prominent site at the crest of a hill, the State Cinema opened on 20th December 1937 with “Ready, Willing and Able”, starring Ruby Keeler.
+In the King’s Park district on the South Side of Glasgow, on a prominent site at the crest of a hill.
+The State Cinema opened on 20th December 1937 with “Ready, Willing and Able”, starring Ruby Keeler.
 It was owned by George Urie Scott’s Cathcart Picture Playhouse Ltd. There was an island pay-box.
 In the auditorium the walls and ceilings gently curved towards the screen.
 At night the entire building was vividly outlined by red and blue neon strips.